koor-tech/handbook.koor.tech/docs/handbook/people-ops/onboarding/checklist-new-employee.md

     - [ ] Zendesk
     - [ ] Zendesk Sell (if applicable)
 - [ ] Miscellaneous
-    - [ ] Should you need a company phone number (Google Voice is currently  used), we recommend you to add the number to [the "National Do Not Call Registry"](https://www.donotcall.gov/)
+    - [ ] Should you have gotten a company phone number
+        * We recommend you to add the number to [the "National Do Not Call Registry"](https://www.donotcall.gov/)
     - [ ] You can use Cloudflare WARP for better DNS and as a simple VPN, see [https://developers.cloudflare.com/warp-client/get-started/](https://developers.cloudflare.com/warp-client/get-started/) and [https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/)
 - [ ] Send a Sticker + T-Shirt package using our sticker and t-shirt print company for that
     * Ask new employee for t-shirt size